jdeen/xkpassword/README.md

 generated psswords are hard to remember and most of the time you your self are locked out in times of need.

-Bjoern Rennhak, the CTO of ClothesNetwork (now Graylon), Skyped me an interesting cartoon, that mentioned about the security of passwords that contain just few words been stronger than those strong passwords generated.
+Bjoern Rennhak, the CTO of [Orpiva](https://www.orpiva.com), Skyped me an interesting cartoon, that mentioned about the security of passwords that contain just few words been stronger than those strong passwords generated.
 I didn't believe it, but the math sure does add up.